asadovka/cyb_web2/docs/Vision_and_Scope.md

 Transaction table.
 Headers:

 - Hash [string] - transaction hash
-- Confirmation delay [number + seconds] - time of confirmation minus time of getting into mempool
+- Time [date] - time of getting into block or confirmation minus time of getting into mempool
 - Inputs [number] - number in inputs
 - Input value [number + currency] - summ of all input values in BTC
 - Outputs [number] - number in outputs